Year 6 Staff

 Monday – Children will receive a spelling worksheet with their weekly spellings on to bring home.
 These spellings are to be learnt for the weekly spelling test later in the week (Thursday for some children and Friday for others – depending on the spelling group).

-Due to current circumstances, reading books will not be sent home with children.
-We do not expect spelling sheets to be returned to school either.
-However, this does not mean children should not continue with their reading and spelling outside of school.
-Any form of reading at home will be extremely beneficial, whether this be a magazine, newspaper or their favourite collection of books and children will be provided with a Year 5/6 spelling word list that they can practice from.
+We do not expect spelling sheets to be returned to school.
+Any form of reading at home will be extremely beneficial, whether this be a magazine, newspaper or their favourite collection of books, or their Accelerated Reading book from school and children will be provided with a Year 5/6 spelling word list that they can practice from.

 PE Lessons

-Physical Education continues to be a compulsory part of the school curriculum; therefore, all children are required to bring in their PE kit on Wednesday (Swimming) and Thursday.
+Physical Education continues to be a compulsory part of the school curriculum; therefore, all children are required to come to school in their PE kit on Tuesday (Swimming) and Wednesday.

 At the moment children’s PE kit is as follows: